 "Harry, do you know why Voldemort might have performed the charm?"
-Dumbledore asked, again seemingly as though he knew the answer.
+Dumbledore asked in a way that suggested he was leading Harry to the answer.

 "He said it was because Neville would be easier to kill.
 He tried to force us to fight one another so that both people who could have fulfilled the prophecy were dead."